Litres to UK Pints

 The litre is unit of volume accepted for use with the SI metric system, with size of 0.001 cubic metres or 1,000 cubic centimetres.

-The litre is an SI accepted unit of volume equal to 1 cubic decimetre or 1/1000th of a cubic metre.
+The litre is an SI accepted unit (See table 6 of the SI Brochure) of volume equal to 1 cubic decimetre or 1/1000th of a cubic metre.

 The abbreviations Lt, lt, Ltr and ltr are also sometimes seen.